lilab-bcb/pegasus/docs/usage.rst

 * Examples::

-	sccloud view --show-attributes example.h5ad
+	pegasus view --show-attributes example.h5ad
-	sccloud view --show-gene-attributes example.h5ad
+	pegasus view --show-gene-attributes example.h5ad
-	sccloud view --show-values-for-attributes louvain_labels,Donor example.h5ad
+	pegasus view --show-values-for-attributes louvain_labels,Donor example.h5ad

 ---------------------------------

-``sccloud subcluster``
+``pegasus subcluster``
 ^^^^^^^^^^^^^^^^^^^^^^^

-If there is a subset of cells that we want to further cluster, we can run ``sccloud subcluster``.
+If there is a subset of cells that we want to further cluster, we can run ``pegasus subcluster``.
 This sub-command will outputs a new h5ad file that you can run ``de_analysis``, ``plot`` and ``iplot`` on.

 Type::

-	sccloud subcluster -h
+	pegasus subcluster -h

 to see the usage information::

 	Usage:
-		sccloud subcluster [options] --subset-selection <subset-selection>... <input_file> <output_name>
+		pegasus subcluster [options] --subset-selection <subset-selection>... <input_file> <output_name>
-		sccloud subcluster -h
+		pegasus subcluster -h

 * Arguments: